c5shen/WITCH/README.md

 ---------------------------
 Installation
 ---------------------------
 This section lays out necessary steps to do to run GCM+eHMMs.
 We tested GCM+eHMMs on Linux.
-If you experience any difficulty running GCM+eHMMs, please contact Chengze Shen at chengze5@illinois.edu.
+If you experience any difficulty running GCM+eHMMs, please contact Chengze Shen chengze5@illinois.edu).

 ### Requirements
 ```